Blocklevel/frontend-test/README.md

 ``` bash
 $ webpack-dev-server
 ```
-The above command will provide a development server which you can see at [http://localhost:8080](http://localhost:8080).
+The above command will provide a development server which you can run at [http://localhost:8080](http://localhost:8080).

 ## Show your skills
-We've set up a PSD with a simple single page app which can be found in the root of this repository.
+We've set up a PSD with a simple single page app which can be downloaded [here](http://dev.hoasting.net/_frontend-test/blocklevel-frontend-test.psb).
+Webfonts can be downloaded [here](http://dev.hoasting.net/_frontend-test/fonts.zip)

 Keep in mind everything provided in the PSD must be implemented in your test.
 You are free to add as much awesomeness as you want.